mynameisnotgreg/json2dbc/schema/system_schema.md

 }
 ```

-Optional - define the attribute ranges and default values:
+Optional - define the attribute ranges and default values.
+These are not defined by default.
 ```json
 {
     "cycle_time_min": 0,